amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 {'token': <the refresh token to be revoked>, 'token_type_hint': ‘refresh_token}
 ```
-If successfully revoked, you will receive a 200 OK response.
+If the token is successfully revoked, you will receive a 200 OK response.
 **Note: It may take up to 10 minutes for the revoked access token to stop working**.
 The Client application revocation is based on [RFC 7009]( https://datatracker.ietf.org/doc/html/rfc7009.).

 ## Troubleshooting

 ### Supported Clusters
 OAuth is currently supported only on Meraki.com.
-Support for the Federal Risk and Authorization Management Program (FedRAMP), China, Canada, and India will be added in the future.
+Support for the Federal Risk and Authorization Management Program (FedRAMP), as well as for China, Canada, and India, will be added in the future.

 ### Initial Grant Flow
 **Issue 1:** The user cannot find the relevant organization in the dropdown menu.